 In a relatively short time, and a great deal of sweat and tears, John Teeling had turned a County Lough potato spirits distillery into Cooley, one of the world’s most respected Whiskey distilleries.
 With the sale complete to Beam, Teeling would not simply go quietly into the night.

 The creation and subsequent sale of Cooley inspired dozens of aspiring Whiskey makers.
 In 2012 the new Irish boom was under way.
 Dingle Distillery, County Kerry, started Whiskey production in November 2012.
 Their production is very small and it is doubtful that much if any will be available for export while their Gin and Vodka has an international audience.
 Echlinville Distillery, County Down, opened in 2012.
-They are crafting traditional triple distilled Whiskey making Irish Pot Still and Single Malt Whiskey that will be first available in the fall of 2016.
+They are crafting traditional triple distilled Whiskey making Irish Pot Still and Single Malt Whiskey that will be first available when mature.
+Until then they do offer a nice pot-stilled Gin.

 West Cork Distillers, County Cork, quietly opened in 2003 and created a few uninspiring labels but the Whiskies, a Single Malt and blended Irish Whiskey, sold with the West Cork label are lovely.
 Tullamore D.E.W., County Offaly, owners William Grant built a new distillery that was opened in 2013.
 The original Tullamore D.E.W. distillery had been closed since 1954 (built in 1829) while the label remained with the Whiskey being made at both Bushmills and Cork Midleton.